Catholicism and Divorce

 Yes.
 Divorce has no impact upon your legal status in church law.
 Even though you and your ex-spouse are obviously living apart from one another after the civil divorce, you’re still considered married in church law.
 Living apart does not prevent you from receiving Holy Communion, so as a divorced Catholic you can go to Communion.

-Does every divorced person need to ask the Church about their marriage before they can remarry in the Church?
+Does every divorced person need to ask the Church about getting a marriage annulled before they can remarry in the Church?

 Yes.
 Since divorce only impacts your legal status in civil law, it has no impact upon your status in church law.
 Since a divorced person is still considered married in church law, they are not free for remarriage in the Church.
 Simply put, a person can’t have two spouses at the same time.
 This is also true in the State, which is why a person needs a divorce of their first civil marriage before they can enter a second civil marriage.